A device that functions in the air, such as a shell, roman candle, rocket, or repeater

 A firework that fails to ignite.

 Not to be confused with firecracklers (designed to spin and crackle on the ground) a firecracker is a small rolled paper tube containing flash powder, typically braided by their fuses into long strings.
 When the fuse is lit, the flame travels to the inside of the firecracker and ignites the powder, causing it to explode.
-This product specifically is illegal in Canada.

 A device that functions by combustion to create visible and audible effects for the purpose of entertainment.